slu-soc5650/module-5-leaflet/examples/lecture-05.md

 ![](lecture-05_files/figure-gfm/ggplot2-nhood1-1.png)<!-- -->

-This map also stores our `ggplot` object in its own space in our global enviornment.
+This map also stores our `ggplot` object in its own space in our global environment.
 This allows us the ability to update it later, and to more easily save it.

 ### Creating Map Layouts with `ggplot2`